HomeGuidesAPI ReferenceChangelog

 NameDescription

-InvalidFileFormatThe file format sent in was invalid.
+InvalidFileFormatThe file format sent was invalid.

 InvalidErrorThe supplied value is not valid.

-ObjectCannotBeSavedThere was an error saving the object.
+ObjectCannotBeSavedAn error occurred while saving the object.